finite-element/finite-element-course/doc/source/L5_convergence.rst

    having chosen `i=1`.

-C\'ea's lemma gives us error estimates in the norm of the space where the variational problem is defined, where the continuity and coercivity results hold.
+Céa's lemma gives us error estimates in the norm of the space where the variational problem is defined, where the continuity and coercivity results hold.
 In the case of the Helmholtz problem, this is `H^1`.
 We would also like estimates of the error in the `L^2` norm, and